bmpenuelas/gfcc/README.md

 <br>

 ### :information_source: Available equivalent commands:
-Commands that provide as-close-as possible syntax and functionality to the most used git commands.
+These commands provide as-close-as possible syntax and functionality to the most used ones in git.

 :pushpin: **`gitcase status`**